LiCybora/PuchiQuery/README.md

 Project site: [https://puchiquery.dynu.net](https://puchiquery.dynu.net).
 Still under construction.
 Neither IE nor Edge works.
 Best view on Firefox, but also functioning on Chromium and Safari (and iOS).
-Other are not tested.
+Android default browsers are unlikely to work, so mobile Firefox/Chrome is preferred.

 Inspired by [ieb project](https://puchi-next.loveliv.es/), with filter/sorting
 for easy data query.